 SBA Community Advantage (CA) loans are substantially guaranteed by the SBA.
-As a result, only the unguaranteed portion (15 percent for loans at \$150,000 or under and 25 percent for loans over \$150,000) is provided for within the allowance for loan losses.
-CA loans sold on the secondary market have an additional 3 percent provided for within the allowance for loan losses.
+As a result, only the unguaranteed portion (15 percent for loans at \$150,000 or under and 25 percent for loans over \$150,000) is provided for within the allowance for credit losses.
+CA loans sold on the secondary market have an additional 3 percent provided for within the allowance for credit losses.
 The Organization is in compliance with the loan loss reserve requirements for the CA program.

-The following table presents the amortized cost basis of loans by credit quality indicator and class as of December 31, 2023 and 2022:
+The following tables present the amortized cost basis of loans by credit quality indicator and class as of December 31, 2024 and 2023: